EMACC99/mangadex/README.md

 ### Get all followed manga reading status

-Get a list of the all the manga reading stauts
+Get a list of the all the manga reading starts

 ```py
 >>> my_manga_reading_stauts = manga.get_all_manga_reading_status()